akhiln007/web-repo/_posts/2017-03-06-Datawarehouse-Concepts.md

 For eg: for taking money from an ATM, you need to know the Bank a/c no., ATM PIN, Balance etc.

--Frequent updates and queries
+-Frequent updates and queries.
 -Normalized for efficient search and updates.
--Fragmented and local relevance
+-Fragmented and local relevance.
--Point Queries: queries accessing individual tuples.(eg: what are the last 10 transactions)
+-Point Queries: queries accessing individual tuples.(eg: what are the last 10 transactions).

 Example OLTP Queries:-